 Centre for Globalisation and Governance (CGG)

-The Centre for Globalisation and Governance was inaugurated on February 12th, 2004 with a public event at the University of Hamburg.
+The Centre for Globalisation and Governance was founded on February 12th, 2004 with a public event at the University of Hamburg.
 The goal of the centre is to improve the understanding of processes and effects of globalisation and to contribute to the further development of the state of empirical research and the methodological and theoretical framework for an analysis of globalisation and governance.
 A particular focus of analysis is on the role of new governance structures and mechanisms which evolve as a result of the increasing density of economic, social, technological and cultural relations worldwide.

 The terms ‘globalisation’ and ‘governance’ are controversial both in the social sciences and in political debates.
 The CGG does not understand its role to consist in taking sides within these debates.
 Rather, the idea is to contribute to the conceptual and theoretical clarifications by creating a forum for a wide range of activities concerned with globalisation and governance, such as research projects, conferences, seminars, publication series, training courses and the establishment of a graduate school.
 The Centre also fosters greater integration among various disciplines at the University of Hamburg, drawing in particular on specific competencies and complementary strengths of political science and sociology.